Baking Lessons: How To Bake and Baking Principles

 - High gluten (75-80%)

-Cake flour has the least amount of protein and is ideal for tender cakes.
+Cake flour has the least amount of protein content and is ideal for tender cakes.

 Whole wheat flour uses the entire kernel except the wheat germ.
 Whole wheat products will be denser and have less volume then products made with white flour.